kdeldycke/kevin-deldycke-blog/content/posts/10g-network-at-home.md

 Home is wired with *Grade 3 Residential Triple Play 4PR F/FTP* cables.
 Not sure what that cable is.
 In theory 10GBASE-T requires Cat6.
 The reality is that most equipment are OK with short-distance Cat5e (less than 30-45 meters).
 I guess it is worth a try.

 RJ45 sockets are available in each room, everything converging in the router & NAS cabinet.
 Unfortunately the Freebox SFP+ port is capped at level-2 (<1.5 W), and is not providing enough power for an RJ45 transceiver.
-We need an SFP+ switch:
+So we need an SFP+ switch.

+There is plenty of SFP+ modules to choose from.
+I selected the [MikroTik S+RJ10](https://amzn.com/B084383RZL/?tag=kevideld-20) to reduce incompatibility and for its good price.
+Other alternatives are covered in this excellent [SFP+ to 10Gbase-T adapter buyers guide](https://www.servethehome.com/sfp-to-10gbase-t-adapter-module-buyers-guide/).

+At the end the cabinet was equipped with:

 | Part | Model | Quantity | Total (excl. shipping) | Notes |
 |---|---|---:|---:|---|